Dragjon/Dragjon/README.md

 I'm a software developer developing nothing other than insanity...And a few chess engines/chess-related solutions along the way.
 ## 💼 Currently
 - Working as a ```student``` at ```BPGHS```
-- Improving my chess engine <a href="https://github.com/Dragjon/Polonium">Polonium</a> and trying to make it stronger.
-- Improving my python chess engine <a href="https://github.com/Dragjon/Imperial">Imperial</a> and trying to make it stronger.
-- Learning more about the structure of NNUE/Neural networks for evaluating chess positions.
 - Working on my neural networks chess engine <a href="https://github.com/Dragjon/Nectar">Nectar</a>.

 ## 🔧 Technologies & Tools